garbados/games/budget_dungeons.md

 Sometimes, a race will have a particularly nasty negative trait, such as blindness for troglodytes, which all members of the race possess.
 In this case, choose two traits from among the four listed, in addition to the negative trait.

-* Human: cunning, charismatic, creative.
+* Human: cunning, charismatic, ambitious.
-* Elf: elegant, beautiful, frail.
+* Elf: elegant, beautiful, quick.
-* Dwarf: proud, brave, hardy.
+* Dwarf: strong, hardy, proud.
-* Halfling: sly, proud, quick.
+* Halfling: sly, brave, quick.
-* Gnome: inventive, nimble, brash.
+* Gnome: resourceful, intelligent, brash.
 * Orc: strong, violent, commanding.
 * Goblin: lucky, hardy, annoying.
-* Troglodyte: Blind, and: hardy, keen senses, stealthy, strong.
+* Troglodyte: Blind, and: hardy, perceptive, stealthy, strong.
 * Infernal: Cursed (-1 whenever dealing with divine forces), and: sadistic, cunning, beautiful, charismatic.

 # Classes